Backup and restore SQL Server database with command line

 3. In addition to the original location, you can also restore to new location.
 Make your choice and click Start Restore.

-This article provides a quick guide to backup and restore SQL database with command line.
-It’s an effective backup solution which also applies to SQL Server Express editions.
+This article provides a quick guide to backup SQL database with command line, automate the backup, and restore from the backups.
 If you find it complicated, there’s also an alternative software - AOMEI Centralized Backupper Database Edition.

 It simplifies the backup and restore procedure, especially when you want to auto backup SQL Server database or restore SQL Server database to another server.
 And not only the local server, you can easily manage backup tasks for all the machines within LAN.